-After this, launch the game again and the issue should be fixed.
+After this, relaunch the game, and the issue should be fixed.

-By following the steps in this link, you can change the PUBG game’s directory from your hard disk to an SSD if you downloaded it through Steam.
+Following the steps in this link, you can change the PUBG game’s directory from your hard disk to an SSD if you download it through Steam.

-PUBG is a high-end game, consuming about 30GB of your disk space.
+PUBG is a high-end game that consumes about 30GB of disk space.
 This is a well-detailed game with outstanding graphics and larger maps.
-If your PC does not meet the minimum requirements for this game, then you will not be able to play this game at a stable frame rate, and may also experience many glitches like textures disappearing.
+If your PC does not meet the minimum requirements for this game, then you will not be able to play this game at a stable frame rate and may also experience many glitches, like textures disappearing.
 The following are the minimum system requirements of PUBG PC.

 You can check your PC specifications here: